 On this page:

 These days, eyeglasses can look pretty cool.
 Still, the day may come when your son or daughter asks you for contact lenses.

 The U.S. Food and Drug Administration regulates contact lenses and certain contact lens care products as medical devices.
 Contact lenses have benefits, says Bernard P. Lepri, O.D., M.S., M.Ed., an FDA optometrist in the agency’s Contact Lens and Retinal Devices Branch.

 ”They can be better for sports activities, because they don’t break as frames and the lenses of glasses can.
 And they provide better peripheral vision for sports, or driving, if your teen is of driving age,” Lepri explains.
 Moreover, in some cases, contact lenses improve the quality of vision in comparison to eyeglasses, especially when a child is very nearsighted, says Lepri.

-On the other hand, "You have to remember that contact lenses are medical devices, not cosmetics,” Lepri says.
+“On the other hand, you have to remember that contact lenses are medical devices, not cosmetics,” Lepri says.
 “Like any medical device, contact lenses should be used only if they can be used safely and responsibly.
 And only under the supervision of your eye care professional.”
-Serious injury to the eye can result particularly if the contact lenses are not removed at the first hint of a problem.
+Serious injury to the eye can result, particularly if the contact lenses are not removed at the first hint of a problem.

 Kids and contact lenses are not always the best fit.

+The reasons?
+Hygiene and responsibility.
+Or rather, Lepri says, the lack thereof.
 He adds that it’s essential for all people who wear contact lenses to follow their eye care professional’s advice “to the letter.”
-That means observing basic hygienic precautions, such as:
+That means observing all hygienic precautions.